510: The Painted Hills

 [Hummed.]
 The Great Escape theme.

-This is the theme to the 1963 film The Great Escape.
+This is the theme to the 1963 film The Great Escape, which starred Steve McQueen as the leader of a group of Allied POWs.
 (Thanks to John Grayshaw for this reference.)

 This is a classic line uttered by Colonel Wilhelm Klink, the inept commander of the German prison camp in the television series Hogan’s Heroes, which aired from 1965-1971.
 The part was played by Werner Klemperer.